 We had a solid physical relationship

-In the small town where we studied, it was not too difficult to engage in that in the last row of darkened theatres, established lovers’ parks, empty classrooms or deserted rooftops.
+In the small town where we studied, it was not too difficult to indulge in our carnal urges in the last row of darkened theatres, established lovers’ parks, empty classrooms or deserted rooftops.
 We connected best with our bodies.

 He made me discover erogenous spots that I had never imagined existed in me.
 He was a master of foreplay and I can safely say my early training in the sexual department came from him.

 Well, I never looked beyond the veil of sexual awakening.
 We never examined our relationship problems beyond the sexual and never questioned his occasional jealous outbursts if I so much as looked at other boys.

 When we parted ways after college to take up jobs in different cities, we promised each other that we would find a way to keep the relationship alive until we managed to get jobs in the same town.
 We promised we would take the long journey across the map to meet at least once a year.

 We vowed we would write once a week, speak thrice a week and chat every weekend.
 But like every other couple that is separated by distance, we slowly began to grow apart.